Brian Anderson Player Props: Brewers vs. Rockies

 Brian Anderson At The Plate

-- In 34.5% of his games this year, Anderson has had at least one RBI.
-He's picked up more than one in 17.2% and driven in three or more of his team's runs in two contests.
+- Anderson has had an RBI in 10 games this season (34.5%), including five multi-RBI outings (17.2%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.